tytydraco/yessleep/out/The_Quiet_Stretch_Part_2.md

 I lit it.
 The smoke didn’t drift.
 It remained static, suspended in place.
 Then the hitchhiker moved.
 His body resisted itself, as though something unseen dictated how far and how fast he was allowed to go.

 He snatched the cigarette from my hand.
-The gesture stirred something in me—an echo of familiarity I couldn’t place.
+The gesture stirred something in me, an echo of familiarity I couldn’t place.
 I knew I had seen that movement before, but the memory refused to surface, leaving behind only unease.

 He stepped out and began running towards the truck parked at the other end of the gas station, the cigarette still in his hand.

 Immediately, another truck came hurling out of the darkness.
 The hitchhiker tried to make way, but at an impossible speed, the truck struck him.
-He was thrown upward, still rotating slowly in the air, suspended rather than falling.
+He was thrown upwards, still rotating slowly in the air, suspended rather than falling.
 A powerful hum followed, one that lingered far longer than it should have, vibrating through my bones.

 The truck vanished into the darkness as abruptly as it had appeared.
 The body did not fall.
 It remained floating, rotating gently, as if held there by the same force that governed the road.